dreadwrr/pyqtalarm/README.md

 06/06/2026
 # Pyside alarm clock

+This was developed in windows but should be crossplatform.
+Will post updates here if I find anything and will also be testing on linux.

 pyside6 alarm clock in 24 hour plus seconds and 12 hour with blink.

 - Has chrono and timer modes.